rurban/libu8ident/c23++proposal.md

 * All identifiers in a document are covered by Latin and any one other Recommended script, except Cyrillic.

-Thus it prevents Cyrillic mixed with Latin or any other script, but does allow any East-Asian CFK language, other common and widely used languages and Latin mixed with Greek, mainly used for its mathematical symbols.

 5 What will this proposal not change?
 =====================================

 5.1 The validity of TR31 `XID_Start/XID_Continue` characters in
-identifiers
+identifiers.

-5.2 The validity of “extended”" characters in identifiers
+5.2 The validity of “extended”" characters in identifiers.

 All current compilers allow characters outside the basic source character set directly in source today.